-Follow the steps documented below to integrate your Rafay and Okta Orgs for Single Sign On (SSO).
+Follow the steps documented below to integrate your Org and Okta Organizations for Single Sign On (SSO).

-Only users with "Organization Admin" privileges can configure SSO in the Rafay Console.
+Only users with "Organization Admin" privileges can configure SSO in the Web Console.

-- Login into the Rafay Console as an Organization Admin.
+- Login into the Web Console as an Organization Admin

 - Click on System and IdPs